Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Basic algorithms for tangle clustering

-In the resulting tree each node represents a tangle $\tau$ and each leaf which we mark as maximal represents a tangle that cannot be extended to a tangle of a larger set $\Partitions_\CostUpper$.

-The algorithm has complexity $O(\numobjects\ell \theight^3)$ where~$\numobjects$ is the number of objects in our dataset,~$\ell$ is the number of leaf nodes of the tangle search tree, and~$\theight$ is its height.
-In practice, we find that the worst case complexity is rarely attained (Figure~\ref{fig:time_vs_cuts}).
+The algorithm has complexity $O(\numobjects\ell \theight^3)$ where~$\numobjects$ is the number of objects in our dataset, ~$\theight$ is the height of the tangle search tree, and ~$\ell$ is the number of its leaf nodes.
+The number of leaf nodes is bound by the number of nodes or the height of the tree: $\ell \le n$ and $\ell \le 2^h$; usually we observe $\ell \ll n$.
+In practice, we find that the worst-case complexity is rarely attained (Figure~\ref{fig:time_vs_cuts}).
 The height $\theight$ is upper bounded by the number of cuts $\numpartitions$.
-Once the tangle search tree has reached a cut that cannot be oriented consistently for any tangle, adding cuts of higher cost will not affect the tree, since a tangle of order $\CostUpper$ has to orient all bipartitions of cost smaller or equal to $\CostUpper$.
-The tangles at the leaf nodes correspond to the smallest clusters after post-processing.
-Both $\ell$ and $\theight$ are indirectly controlled by the agreement parameter $\agree$, because increasing $\agree$ makes the Eq.~\eqref{eq:consistency_cond} more restrictive and thus prunes the tree quicker.
+The tangles at the leaf nodes correspond to the smallest clusters.
+The agreement parameter $\agree$ indirectly controls both $\ell$ and $\theight$.
+Increasing $\agree$ makes the Eq.~\eqref{eq:consistency_cond} more restrictive and thus cuts the tree quicker.